inflatador/boomerang/README.md

 cd django_blank
 vagrant up

 // Once finished you can then ssh into the instance, create project, and start the development server.
-Replace mysite with your project's name vagran ssh
+Replace mysite with your project's name.
+vagran ssh
 django-admin startproject mysite
 cd mysite